Do I really want to be a writer?

 “A day or less.”

-He described how the art director of the agency would come over to his house and they would knock out an ad, over a bottle of whiskey, through the night.
-He would be half-drunk by early morning, but paid double for overtime.
+He described how the agency’s art director would come over to his house, and they would knock out an ad over a bottle of whiskey through the night.
+He would be half-drunk by early morning, but would still be paid double for overtime.

 Oh wow.

 Context: I was in retail, selling books, making $550 a month, working 6 days a week, including weekends, 8–10 hours a day.
-I barely had enough for bus fare to go to work.
+I barely had enough for the bus fare to go to work.
 This was 1993.
-Of course I want to be a copywriter.
+And of course, I want to be a copywriter.
+A freelance copywriter.

 I am so going to be a rich and famous copywriter.